© Pawel Czerwinski

 iCoDaCo – International Contemporary Dance Collective

-iCoDaCo is a large-scale Creative Europe project, co-financed by the European Union and coordinated by ilDance.
+iCoDaCo is a large-scale Creative Europe project, co-financed by the European Union and coordinated by ilDance, and of which Instável is a partner.
 This edition will focus on the development and implementation of innovative strategies and methodologies for the creation and dissemination of contemporary dance, with the goal of creating a digital sharing platform, open to the community of contemporary dance artists from around the world.

 Between 2024 and 2027, within certain previously defined periods, the collective will contribute to the development of new forms of knowledge, participate in activities to reach out to the local community and create and present artistic works.
 Participation in the project will be full-time during the stipulated periods.